INReactive

 Affinity Diagramming

 We picked 31 remarkable quotes, and synthesized them into 22 main topics, then clustered 8 of them into 5 small groups, which resulted in 2 big groups and a final group “Challenge & Goals & Needs”.
-Another 14 topics were clustered into 5 big groups, which resulted into a final group “Current situation”.
+Another 14 topics were clustered into 5 big groups, which resulted in a final group “Current situation”.

 These themes provided a preliminary understanding of the current student and teacher experiences in math classes: